baileyp/advent-of-code-2023/notes/day7.md

 end
 ```

-This was enough to get me going.
-After squashing a couple bugs because I was being lazy and didn't write enough unit
+This was enough to get me going - yay spaceship operator.
+After squashing a couple bugs because I was being lazy and
-tests (a missing `string.to_i` in my `card_oridnal_value` function bit me for longer than I care to admit) I had a
+didn't write enough unit tests (a missing `string.to_i` in my `card_oridnal_value` function bit me for longer than I
-solution ⭐
+care to admit) I had a solution ⭐

 ## Part 2

-Incomplete
+Only help I needed from CP here was this:

+> Can I delete a key from a hash in ruby?

+I suppose I could have assumed `hash.delete` would exist but I didn't and so here we are ⭐.
+However, at this point I
+should say that while I'm committed to my original goals and using CP as my only reference, for questions like these it
+is clear that CP is not the most efficient tool.

+I did forget to mention in my Part 1 notes that I also needed help with this:

+> In ruby how can I return from a function while in the middle of a loop?

+I had become so accustomed to not using any sort of explicit `return` in my functions, it didn't even really dawn on me
+that it existed as a keyword.